 Evaluation

-Nominees will be evaluated by the following jury:
+Nominees were evaluated by the following jury:

 Kristīne Zonberga, Director of the Civic Alliance - Latvia